-Marcel Duchamp (FR.
-Marcel Duchamp 28 July 1887; Blainville-Crevon, France - October 2, 1968, Neuilly-sur-Seine, France) is a French-American artist, one of the brightest representatives of Dadaism and surrealism.
-Duchamp was the first Dadaists in the United States and has long lived in two countries.
-It is in the States he created his first ready-made.
-He was an enthusiastic chess player and repeatedly completely stopped making art to devote himself to chess.
-Despite the fact that his works can be counted on one hand, Duchamp is considered one of the most influential artists of the twentieth century.
+Marcel Duchamp (fr Marcel Duchamp, July 28, 1887; Blainville-Crevaux, France - October 2, 1968, Neuilly-sur-Seine, France) - French-American artist, one of the brightest representatives of Dadaism and surrealism.
+Duchamp became the first Dadaist in the United States and for a long time lived in two countries.
+It was in the States that he created his first ready-made.
+He was an enthusiastic chess player and repeatedly completely stopped practicing art in order to devote himself to chess.
+Despite the fact that his work can be counted on the fingers, Duchamp is considered one of the most influential artists of the twentieth century.

-Features of the artist Marcel Duchamp: in the early years, he studied traditional painting, however, in modern styles.
-Duchamp was primarily interested in Fauvism and cubism.
-However, shortly after moving to the U.S. he presented a work that changed the course of art history — a porcelain urinal signed with the name of a nonexistent person.
-Ready-mades Duchamp (ready-made objects that are moved by the will of the artist from the world of ordinary things in the world of artistic images) were often subjected to minimum interference on his part, but mysteriously turned into works of art.
+Features of the artist Marcel Duchamp: in the early years he was engaged in traditional painting, but in modern styles.
+Duchamp was primarily interested in Fauvism and Cubism.
+However, shortly after moving to the United States, he presented to the public a work that changed the course of the history of art - a porcelain urinal, signed in the name of a non-existent person.
+Red-maids of Duchamp (ready-made objects, moved by the artist’s will from the world of ordinary things to the world of artistic images) were most often subjected to minimal interference from his side, but mysteriously turned into works of art.

-Greatest love Marcel Duchamp was not art.
+The greatest love of Marcel Duchamp was not art.
 It was chess.
-He was able for many years to abandon creative work, spending all his free time at the chess Board, and then suddenly appeared with another shocking work of art.
-Giving the audience the desired effect, Duchamp with peace of mind again hiding in the shadows.
-Mathematical mind and amazing luck allowed the artist to make a rare but fine tuned to be at the hearing and to live happily.
-Duchamp very few have earned with your own works, for the most part living by generous patrons.
-He would spend a dozen years creating a single art-object.
-He avoided contact with the press and not chasing cheap popularity.
-His whole life was like one big game of chess, which he held with brilliance and, of course, won.
+He could throw creative work for many years, spending all his free time at the chessboard, and then suddenly appeared with another shocking piece.
+Having the public effect due, Duchamp with peace of mind again hid in the shadows.
+Mathematical mentality and amazing luck allowed the artist to make rare, but precisely calibrated moves to stay on the ear and at the same time to live in his pleasure.
+Duchamp earned very little through his own work, mostly living at the expense of generous patrons.
+He could spend a dozen years to create a single art object.
+He avoided contact with the press and did not chase cheap popularity.
+His whole life was like one big chess game, which he spent brilliantly and, of course, won.